What’s Involved In Professional AC Maintenance Services?

 Is It Time To Replace Your Furnace?

-Before this cold season ends, homeowners still need to rely on their furnaces to keep warm and comfortable.
+Before this cold season ends, homeowners must rely on their furnaces to keep warm and comfortable.
 But if your heating system is old or frequently malfunctions, it can be a headache, costing you money in repairs and energy bills.
 If you are experiencing problems with your furnace, it may be time to replace it.
 At Derek Sawyer’s Heating & Air Conditioning, we’ll help you consider the following factors when replacing your furnace:

 Age of Furnace

 As furnaces age, they perform less efficiently and are more likely to break down.
 The average lifespan of a furnace is around 15-20 years, but it varies depending on the make and model.
-Of course, keeping up with regular furnace maintenance can also prolong the life of your system.
+Of course, regular furnace maintenance can also prolong the life of your system.
 But generally speaking, if your furnace is older than 15 years and isn’t heating your home correctly, it may be time to replace it.

 Increased Energy Bills